coughingmouse/mau5su5-Romanization/README.md

 ***

 ## Characteristics
-+ phonemically more relevant
++ phonemically more relevant and consistent
 + apostrophe not used
-+ shorter
 * ⟨v⟩ and ⟨x⟩ not used
 - mapping /k/ to ⟨q⟩ and /-ng/ to ⟨g⟩ is unusual